 The Book of Unwritten Tales: The Critter Chronicles Review

-As with the most point-and-click adventure games, you will be spending most of your time wondering around environments, scouring and clicking every inch of possible space in the hope of finding something to click on.
+As with most point-and-click adventure games, you will be spending most of your time wandering around environments, scouring and clicking every inch of possible space in the hope of finding something to interact with.
 Or you can beat the system by holding down the spacebar, and every interactive element will be highlighted for you.
-Only try use it sparingly, otherwise you take away the fun of actually playing the game.
+Only try to use it sparingly, otherwise you take away the fun of actually playing the game.
 The puzzles revolve around finding the correct item and using it in the appropriate spot in order to collect another item to use somewhere else.
-Generally, I’m pretty good at solving these types of puzzles, but Critter Chronicles stumped me more times than I would like to admit.
+Generally, I'm pretty good at solving these types of puzzles, but Critter Chronicles stumped me more times than I would like to admit.

 When switching over to play as Critter, examining items becomes a chore, due to his inability to speak any discernible form of English.
 I will admit, I had a few chuckles as he tries to explain things in a Beaker-like impression, but having to deal with a whole group of aliens that can't explain anything makes figuring things out a little frustrating.